inside.ewu.edu

 MATH 208.
 MATHEMATICS FOR ELEMENTARY TEACHERS I. 5 Credits.

-This course gives future K–8 teachers foundational understanding of elementary school mathematics for teaching.
+This course provides future K–8 teachers foundational understanding of elementary school mathematics for teaching.
 It includes problem-solving, numeration and number systems, whole number operations, fractions and operations on fractions, decimals and operations on decimals, percent, proportional reasoning, integers and operations on integers.
 Conceptual understanding and problem solving strongly emphasized.

 MATH 209.
 MATHEMATICS FOR ELEMENTARY TEACHERS II.
 4 Credits.